 This testing panel was developed based on years of research conducted by Dr. Madeleine Cunningham at the University of Oklahoma with the help of Dr. Susan Swedo at the National Institutes of Mental Health (NIMH).
 The technology for these tests is exclusively licensed from the University of Oklahoma and was validated and made clinically available in April 2013 through Moleculera Labs.
 The Cunningham Panel™ is a composite panel of five independent assays or tests.

 The collective result of this panel was developed to assist physicians in their diagnosis, and can support an appropriate treatment decision.
 Due to the complexity of this testing panel, it takes approximately 2-3 weeks to process a specimen and return results to the physician.

-Moleculera Labs is based at the University of Oklahoma (OU) Research Park in Oklahoma City, and is currently the only clinical laboratory performing the Cunningham Panel™.
-Moleculera Labs is accredited by CLIA (Clinical Laboratory Improvement Amendment) and COLA (Commission on Laboratory Accreditation) and licensed to accept physician’s orders from 49 states, with a license application pending in New York State.
+Moleculera Labs is based at the University of Oklahoma (OU) Research Park in Oklahoma City, and is currently the only clinical laboratory offering the Cunningham Panel™.
+Moleculera Labs is accredited by CLIA (Clinical Laboratory Improvement Amendment) and COLA (Commission on Laboratory Accreditation) and is authorized to receive physician test orders from all 50 states in the U.S.

 Prescribers in New York may order the Cunningham Panel™, however at this time, patients in New York must have their blood specimen drawn at a facility outside of New York state.
 (There may be cases in which a patient can have a New York facility perform the blood draw but that facility would need to request and receive an approved waiver directly from the NY State Department of Health.)